Vista Drug Possession Attorneys

-For every crime on the books, there is at least one way to defend yourself against it. jD LAW is well known throughout Vista, Escondido, and the surrounding area for crafting creative and effective defense strategies for drug offenses.
+For every crime on the books, there is at least one way to defend yourself against it. jD Law Criminal Defense Attorneys is well known throughout Vista, Escondido, and the surrounding area for crafting creative and effective defense strategies for drug offenses.
 As a former narcotics investigator, our founder, James N. Dicks, understands how prosecutors pursue charges against defendants, what evidence they use, and how to dismantle their cases.

 If you bring your case to us, we can defend you against a drug possession conviction by arguing:

 - Unlawful search and seizure: There are specific procedures all police officers must follow when searching and arresting a suspect.
 In many cases, they require an official warrant to search your clothes, home, or vehicle.
 Were you patted down by a police officer and subsequently arrested for possession?
 They might not have had the right to do so, making any evidence inadmissible.

 - Medical necessity: Sometimes a person is carrying a drug for medical use and may do so legally but does not have the documents to show it.
 This is commonly the case for drug possession arrests involving medical marijuana or pain medication.

 - Mistaken identity: Drug possession charges can sometimes stem from an illegal substance found in a public place, such as the living room of your home.
 If you share the abode with other people, it is up to the prosecution to prove that you not only knew the drugs were there but also that they were yours and not someone else’s.